faisalmemon/ios-crash-dump-analysis-book/examples/kdp_crash_osx/kdp_graphics_crash_explanation.md

 The we click Next, and then OK.

 After a moment, the file will be processed.
 Then we can select _Navigate -> Go To Address or Symbol_ and provide the address `_gpusGenerateCrashLog`  Note, we have a leading underscore.
-The Linker phase will put that in for C programming language code.
+The C compiler puts that in automatically before generating the object file.
+Historically it was done that way so that hand written assembly code would not conflict with C programming language symbols during linking\index{linker!underscore policy}.

 In the default view, Hopper will show the disassembly for the function.

 ![](screenshots/hopper_diss.png)

-By selecting the pseudocode button (shown circled in red) we get Hopper to produce a more easily understandable description of the function.
+By selecting the pseudocode button, shown circled in red, we get Hopper to produce a more easily understandable description of the function.

 ![](screenshots/hopper_pseudocode.png)